joshhunt/season-pass-extension/README.md

 ### Chrome

-I didn't submit this extension for Google Chrome review soon enough, so it is not yet available for install from the Chrome Web Store.
-Instead, you can install the extension manually using the Chrome's developer mode, which is fairly easy.

 1. Download the latest release from [Releases](https://github.com/joshhunt/season-pass-extension/releases) and unzip to a safe spot.
 2. Go to Chrome's Extension page: "Three dots menu" > Settings > Extensions (or, navigate to `chrome://extensions`)
 3. Turn on Developer Mode via the toggle on the top right of the page